 Social Media Risks in Healthcare

-Social media has become a part of daily life for most people and many businesses.
+Social media engagement has become a part of daily life for many people and businesses.
 While healthcare organizations can benefit from a well-designed social media presence, they must also be cognizant of the special risks healthcare providers face when engaging in the online world.
-Being aware of these risks and planning ahead to address them can help reduce violations of patient privacy and reputational harm.
+Being aware of these risks and addressing them proactively can help reduce violations of patient privacy and reputational harm.

 A social media program can be used as a marketing and public relations vehicle to inform the community about the services and programs an organization provides.
-These communications can improve the organization’s image and increase its market share.
-While there are many positive aspects to social media, the widespread use and easy access to social media outlets can lead to violations of the Health Insurance Portability and Accountability Act (HIPAA).
-Organizations must put safeguards in place to monitor their programs to assure that patient privacy is not violated.
+These communications can improve the organization’s image within the community and increase its market share.
+While there are many positive aspects to social media, widespread use and easy access to social media outlets can lead to violations of the Health Insurance Portability and Accountability Act (HIPAA).
+Organizations must put safeguards in place to monitor their programs to ensure that patient privacy is not violated.

 Social Media Plan

-Organizations should determine to what extent they will be engaged in social media, who their audience will be, and who will have oversight within the organization.
-A well-thought-out social media plan can guide an organization on how it will build and maintain its social media presence both now and in the future.
-Organizations can use social media outlets to inform the community of their mission, fund-raising goals, and new programs as well as success stories from within the organization.
-While a small practice might only have a Facebook page, a hospital might be involved in several outlets, such as Facebook, Twitter, and LinkedIn.
+Organizations should determine the extent of their social media engagement, who their audience will be, and who will have oversight within the organization.
+A well-designed social media plan can guide an organization on how to build and maintain its social media presence both now and in the future.
+Organizations can use social media outlets to inform the community about their mission, fundraising goals, new programs, and success stories from within the organization.
+While a small practice might only have a Facebook page, a hospital might be active on multiple platforms, such as Facebook, X (formerly Twitter), and LinkedIn.

 Managing and Monitoring

-How an organization monitors and manages its social media accounts will depend on the size of the organization as well as the outlets used and the intended audience.
+How an organization monitors and manages its social media accounts depends on its size, the platforms it uses, and its intended audience.
 A small practice with a Facebook page might decide that the practice manager will monitor the page and respond to comments.
-In a large organization, the marketing or public relations department or another group might be tasked with monitoring the various social media platforms.
+In a large organization, the marketing, public relations department, or another department might be tasked with monitoring the various social media platforms where the organization is active.
+A key component of managing and monitoring outlets is responding to outside posts on the site.
+Inappropriate responses or no response at all can damage a practice’s reputation.
+Responses to comments should remain positive and not contain protected health information.
+If a post contains negative comments, invite the poster to contact the practice directly by including a phone number in your response so the issue can be addressed directly.

 Responses to posts from outside the organization should be timely, professional, and respectful.
 How an organization responds to comments can either boost or damage its reputation.
 When negative comments are posted, there is a natural tendency to want to defend the service provided.
-Providers must proceed cautiously when responding to negative comments, being sure not to release any protected health information in their response.
+Providers must proceed cautiously when responding to negative comments, ensuring they do not release any protected health information.
 The best option is to invite the poster to contact the organization directly so their concerns can be addressed.
-Reference our practice tip on Complaints – Patients in Acute Healthcare Facilities.
+Reference our Practice Tip Complaints – Patients in Acute Healthcare Facilities.

 Social Media Policy

-Social media is an evolving industry; therefore, policies should be broad enough to encompass new platforms without the need for continuous updating.
-The policy should address such topics as staff members or departments responsible for posting or monitoring outlets; appropriate and inappropriate uses of social media for both the organization and personal accounts; staff access of personal accounts from the organization’s network; and how violations of the organization’s policies will be addressed.
+Social media is a rapidly evolving industry; therefore, policies should be broad enough to encompass new platforms without requiring continuous updates.
+The policy should address topics such as staff members or departments responsible for posting or monitoring outlets; appropriate and inappropriate uses of social media for both the organization and personal accounts; staff access to personal accounts through the organization’s network; and how violations of the organization’s policies will be addressed.

-When developing social media policies, organizations should review and update other policies to address social media issues, for example, code of conduct and patient privacy and confidentiality policies.
+When developing social media policies, organizations should review and update related policies to address social media issues, such as code of conduct, patient privacy and confidentiality, and staff/patient electronic device use policies.

 Risks